 Head injury can be defined as any alteration in mental or physical functioning related to a blow to the head (see the image below).
-According to the Centers for Disease Control and Prevention (CDC), 50,000 individuals die from traumatic brain injuries each year in the United States.
+According to the Centers for Disease Control and Prevention (CDC), more than 50,000 individuals die from traumatic brain injuries each year in the United States.
 Almost twice that many people suffer permanent disability.
 In the United States in 2010, about 2.5 million emergency department (ED) visits, hospitalizations, or deaths were associated with TBI—either alone or in combination with other injuries.

 Signs and symptoms

 The Glasgow Coma Scale (GCS) is the mainstay for rapid neurologic assessment in acute head injury.
 Following ascertainment of the GCS score, the examination is focused on signs of external trauma, as follows:

 Bruising or bleeding on the head and scalp and blood in the ear canal or behind the tympanic membranes: May be clues to occult brain injuries

 Anosmia: Common; probably caused by the shearing of the olfactory nerves at the cribriform plate

 Abnormal postresuscitation pupillary reactivity: Correlates with a poor 1-year outcome

 Isolated internuclear ophthalmoplegia secondary to traumatic brainstem injuries: Has a relatively benign prognosis

 Cranial nerve (CN) VI palsy: May indicate raised intracranial pressure

 CN VII palsy: May indicate a fracture of the temporal bone, particularly if it occurs in association with decreased hearing